-ltem Applicable WB Policy Relevant RGC Policy Policy Gaps Identified and Actions Suggested Responsible Party Labor Conditions and Occupational Safety ESS1: Environmental and social assessment must include relevant risks and impacts including implications to health, safety and wellbeing of workers of the facility (ESS-1 Par 28) safety provisions not provided for sanitary landfills and other waste management facilities.
+Item Applicable WB Policy Relevant RGC Policy Policy Gaps Identified and Actions Suggested Responsible Party Labor Conditions and Occupational Safety ESS1: Environmental and social assessment must include relevant risks and impacts including implications to health, safety and wellbeing of workers of the facility (ESS-1 Par 28) Labor Law (1997) includes occupational health safety provisions not provided for sanitary landfills and other waste management facilities.
 The law also establishes the responsibility of employers in the workplace, including: provision of protective equipment, ensuring safe and clean work environment and safety of the workers, and bearing responsibility in work-related accidents, including compensation.
 (Labor Law 1997, Chapter VIII and IX) The minimum allowable age for wage employment is set at 15 years, and 18 years for hazardous work.
-For child laborers from 15 to 17 years old working wage employment are now allowed to perform night work, Children between 12 to 15 years old can be hired to do light work as long as the nature of work fulfils the following: (1) work is not hazardous to their health or mental and physical development., (2) work will not affect their regular school attendance, their participation in guidance programs or vocational training approved by a hazardous work.
+For child laborers from 15 to 17 years old working wage employment are now allowed to perform night work, Children between 12 to 15 years old can be hired to do light work as long as the nature of work fulfils the following: (1) work is not hazardous to their health or mental and physical development., (2) work will not affect their regular school attendance, their participation in guidance programs or vocational training approved by a competent authority.
+The definition of light work is provided in a separate prakas.
+The law is applicable to all employment contracts within the territory of the Kingdom of Cambodia, regardless of where the contract was made and what the nationality and residences of the contracted parties are.
+This law applies to every enterprise or establishment across all industries and sectors Prakas No. 002 on Category of Occupation and Light Work Permitted for Children (2008) Light work for child laborers aged 12 to 15 years old, pertaining to those that does not affect the employment of children under the age of 18 in hazardous work.
 However, national laws only cover children employed in the formal sector.
 Most child labor, especially the ones with poor labor conditions, are in the informal sector where wastepicking is also part of.
 To address this gap, the ESMF recommends a minimum working age of 18 years old for contractors (details in the LMP).
 Specific guidelines will also be developed to require the contractors to comply as well as monitor their compliance.
-For the sub-projects involving waste-pickers, Resettlement Plans (RPs) and Livelihood Restoration Plans (LRPs), will be prepared, adopted and implemented with meaningful consultation with affected persons in accordance with ESS5 and consistent with the requirements of the Resettlement Policy Framework (RPF) and MOE, MOI, MPWT, GDR, under MEF Contractors, construction supervisors
+For the sub-projects involving waste-pickers, sitespecific ESIAs, including measures to avoid disruptions to waste-based livelihoods as well as additional measures, will be prepared, adopted and implemented with meaningful consultation with affected persons in accordance.
+Specific attention will be paid to woman and children waste-pickers MOE, MOI, MPWT, GDR, under MEF Contractors, construction supervisors